 Overview

 Andrew Campana is a scholar of modern and contemporary Japanese literature and media.
 His research centers on exploring moments of media transition, focusing in particular on poetry, digital media, and disability.
-His forthcoming monograph is tentatively titled Expanding Verse: Japanese Poetry at the Edge of Media, and is under contract with the University of California Press.
-In it, he engages with expanded poetic practice from the 1920s to the present as a site where poets in Japan embraced and grappled with new media technologies like film, tape recording, television, and the internet.
-He is also working on a second project—on alternative conceptions of digitality in video games, poetry, and disability arts in contemporary Japan—drawing from his experiences as part of the Trope Tank at MIT, a lab dedicated to developing new understandings of computation and literary practice.
+His first book, Expanding Verse: Japanese Poetry at the Edge of Media, available in open access, was published by the University of California Press in 2024.
+In it, he engages with expanded poetic practice from the 1920s to the present as a site where poets in Japan grappled with new media technologies like film, tape recording, television, the internet, and augmented reality.
+He is currently working on his second book—tentatively titled Glitch Texts: Digital Poetics in Japan—which will explore poetry in relation to the internet and video games, focusing on shifting platforms, poetry generators, disability, feminist criticism, and Ainu poetics.
+This project draws from his experiences as part of the Trope Tank at MIT, a lab dedicated to developing new understandings of computation and literary practice.
 He has performed and published widely in both English and Japanese as a multimedia poet and translator.

 News about Andrew Campana's research: